samatisz/EasyShop/README.md

 # Hearth Shire Home Goods Online Store

-<b>This is the store website fofr the Hearth Fire Home Goods store.
+<b>This is the store website for the Hearth Fire Home Goods store.
 The store is a home goods store specifically for Hobbit Folk and Shirelings from J.R.R.
 Tolkien's Lord of the Rings and Hobbit books.
 The store offers a variety of supplies such as furniture, bedding, gardening supplies, and paint to make a hobbit hole your home.
 It was created by using SQL, Java (IntelliJ, and Postman).
 The categories in the store are:
-1. Home Decore and Kitchen: Even the smallest person can change the course of the furniture.
+1. Home Decor and Kitchen: Even the smallest person can change the course of the furniture.
 We have everything to make your hobbit hole into a hobbit home.
 Eatery, bedding and desks to give your living space a cozy cottagecore-hobbit vibe.
-2. Paint: Every hobit hole must look exquisite.
+2. Paint: Every hobbit hole must look exquisite.
 We offer a wide variety of paint colors for all homes.
 From dark hearted dark lords, to princely elven kings; we have the perfect shade of paint for you.
 3. Gardening Essentials: If there is one things hobbits love more than a good mug of ale and a fresh cheese wheel, it's gardening.
 We offer a wide variety of seeds as well as supplies to get your garden green and growing.</b>

 ## User Stories